marcopxt/marcopxt.github.io/_pages/about.md

 ---

 Hi!
-My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with Professor Márcio Resende Jr. I recently graduated in genetics and breeding at the Federal University of Viçosa with a big focus on quantitative genetics.
-Here, I will share some papers, research projects, and codes from classes and short courses that I have developed over my career.
+My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Potato Breeding and Genomics lab, working in collaboration with Dr. Márcio Resende Jr. I graduated in genetics and breeding at the Federal University of Viçosa with a big focus on quantitative genetics.
+My main interest is in the use and application of statistical genetics and genomic tools to increase genetic gain, efficiency, and speed up breeding programs.
+The research tools include genomic selection, GWAS, breeding program simulations, mate-pair allocation and optimization using additive, non-additive, cross variance, and restricting from inbreeding rates, development of tools and algorithms in R language, and low-density panel imputation.

 <br>